Audubon Zoo closed after jaguar escapes exhibit, kills 6 other animals, officials say

 No people were injured, and the animal was secured in its night house, officials said.

-"The animal care team is devastated by this tragic loss," said Frank Donze, Audubon Zoo communications specialist.
+"The animal care team is devastated by this tragic loss," said Frank Donze, the Audubon Zoo's communications specialist.
 "Today is a difficult day for the Audubon family."

 Donze said a review will take place, as well as an investigation to find out how the jaguar escaped.